Know How To Get Admission To Tufts University

-A more straightforward way to put it: It takes a lot of effort on Joseph's part along with the admissions team to pick students who can indeed be the ones that Tuft wants in their halls.
+A more straightforward way to put it: It takes a lot of effort on Joseph's part, along with the admissions team, to pick students who can indeed be the ones that Tuft wants in their halls.

 3. Develop your spike

 Tufts may not put out much on what they look for, but as you've learned from Joseph earlier, he believes Tufts students are a diverse group.
 So what's an excellent way to be different when you're creating your application?
 Develop your spike.
 What’s that?
-As PrepScholar says here, a spike, "is what sets you apart from all other applicants.
-It goes against the spirit of simply being well rounded.
+As PrepScholar says here, a point "is what sets you apart from all other applicants.
+It goes against the spirit of simply being well-rounded.
 By nature of being unique, you don't fit in with all of the other well-rounded applicants; you do something that truly stands out in a meaningful way."
 It’s another way of saying you’re going to so great at something it’ll make you look like you’re on top of the world.

-But going for this kind of status will take a lot of time and effort on your part to achieve.
+But going for this kind of status will take a lot of time and effort to achieve.
 You may even want to throw in the towel before things get any good for you.
 If you're feeling negativity, look up to Conan O'Brien.
-Yes, the talk show host who can make you laugh out loud a lot.
+Yes, the talk show host can make you laugh out loud a lot.
 He's famous for being a late-night talk show host and make fun of himself.
 But you have to think that just because he can earn money and making others laugh doesn't mean it comes easy.
 He's even going through his online video shorts that reach out to others.
 If he can reach the status of being one of the world's most awesome talk-show hosts with comedy prowess, then you can become great at your area of interest too!

 4. Plot out an area of interest and schedule for spike development

 When you're ready to develop your spike finally, you'll need to pick out the area of interest that you can do it with and a schedule that works for you.
-For example, if the area of interest that you're very good with involves tech repair, then you can start making a schedule where you’ll improve on your spike after school, the moment you wake up, during breaks and other moments on your week that'll let you get things revved up.
-You can also decide on the resources you'll use, such as online classes and one-on-one tutoring to further your levels to the max.
+For example, if the area of interest that you're very good with involves tech repair, then you can start making a schedule where you’ll improve on your spike after school, the moment you wake up, during breaks, and other moments on your week that'll let you get things revved up.
+You can also decide on the resources you'll use, such as online classes and one-on-one tutoring, to further your levels to the max.

 5. Tackle the AP classes and ace the exams

-When you got time, consider taking on the AP classes your school’s offering and ace the exams.
+When you got time, consider taking on the AP classes your school offering and ace the exams.
 What are they?
 Fully known as Advanced Placement classes, AP classes let you tackle some of the stuff you'll encounter in college and help you earn some college credit.
 When you've done the AP classes, you'll be tasked to do the exams that will mark your accomplishment.
-It's a way of giving yourself a bit of college workload on the side while you're still attending high school.
+It's a way of giving yourself a bit of a college workload on the side while you're still attending high school.
 It's an excellent way to boost your application because you'll not only get credits that may be credited at Tufts, but the admissions team will see you're a determined applicant who won't sit down and settle down with the easy stuff.